Ve6fi Amateur Radio

 The idea of the remote station is to be able to operate the station VE6FI from home in Edmonton about 20 km away.
 This would allow using the antennas, radio and amplifier at the Ve6FI site without being at the site itself.
 One of the requirements was to have a reliable system that had some fail safe devices in case something did go wrong.

-This version of the remote (December 2005) incorporate the use of a FT1000MP transceiver, all the antennas at VE6FI and the solid state auto tune Harris 1 KW solid state amplifier at VE6FI.
-It incorporate a TCPIP internet link as well as a two way simplex UHF link for the two way audio.
+This version of the remote incorporate the use of a FT1000MP transceiver, all the antennas at VE6FI and the solid state auto tune Harris 1 KW solid state amplifier at VE6FI.
 The software used at the remote site would be TRX manager.

-TRX manager runs on a P4 computer at the remote and the computer is connected to the 1000MP by a standard serial port.
+TRX manager runs on a computer at the remote and the computer is connected to the 1000MP by a standard serial port.
 TRX manager communicates with the 1000MP and allows one to change frequency, change band, change filters and various other controls.
-It does not allow one to adjust the audio level out of the 1000MP.
 The output RF signal of the 1000MP goes to a Top Band decoder box that will switch to different antennas as the 1000MP changes bands.
 The 1000MP interfaces to the Top Ten decoder box by propriety 4 level code.
 For example when you switch to 40 meters, the Top Band decoder will switch the input to the 40 meter antenna.

-At the home station (Edmonton) I run a P4 machine that runs TightVNC.
-TightVNC is much the same as Netmeet and allows one to see the remote screen at the home station.
-From the home station you connect via TightVNC and the LAN to the remote computer which answers instantly and provides at the home station, the complete screen identical to the screen at the remote.
+At the home station (Edmonton) I run remote software that allows one to see the remote screen at the home station.
+From the home station you connect to the remote computer which answers instantly and provides the home station with a complete screen identical to the screen at the remote.
 Thus you have control from the home station to tune, change bands and change all the controls as if you were sitting beside the computer at the remote.
-To key the transmitter you press the key button on the screen and the 1000MP will key.
-Previously we had used a dial up modem but we have found that the connection via the TCPIP protocol is much quicker. (see the wifi link)
+To key the transmitter you press the key button on the screen and the 1000MP will key. (see the wifi link)

-Now there are other circuits to develop to allow the following:
+Now there are other circuits that have been develop to allow the following:

 Below is a screen shot of what I have at home or via the internet on my laptop when I am operating the station at ve6fi.
 Note that there is control of the radio via TRX Manager, There is the bottom panel which monitors the instantaneous power output of the transmitter.
 The remote pick up and software is provided by WaveNode.